maotovisk/MapWizard/readme.md

 ## References

-- [Mapping Tools](https://github.com/olibomby/mapping_tools) by [OliBomby](https://github.com/olibomby) for the whole idea of the project (even in the v1)
+- [Mapping Tools](https://github.com/olibomby/mapping_tools) by [OliBomby](https://github.com/olibomby) for the whole idea of the project and such a great toolset for mapping.
-- [Map Wizard v1](https://github.com/maotovisk/map-wizard) by [me](https://github.com/maotovisk) for the first implementation of the hitsound copier and metadata management stuff
+- [Map Wizard](https://github.com/maotovisk/map-wizard) by [me](https://github.com/maotovisk) for the first implementation of the hitsound copier and metadata management stuff.
-- [OsuParsers](https://github.com/mrflashstudio/OsuParsers) by [mrflashstudio](https://github.com/mrflashstudio) for being a very complete .osu file parser and very good reference for the new parser
+- [OsuParsers](https://github.com/mrflashstudio/OsuParsers) by [mrflashstudio](https://github.com/mrflashstudio) for being a very complete .osu file parser and very good reference for the new parser.
 - [osu!
-File Formats](https://osu.ppy.sh/help/wiki/osu!_File_Formats) for the .osu file format documentation'
+File Formats](https://osu.ppy.sh/help/wiki/osu!_File_Formats) for the .osu file format documentation.
-- [osu! lazer project](https://github.com/ppy/osu) for the osu! lazer project, which is a great reference for the new parser
+- [osu!](https://github.com/ppy/osu) for the osu! lazer project, which is a great reference for the new parser.

 ## Contributing